STEAM-of-Thang-Long/VRC2023-final/README.md

 - [Video hướng dẫn](https://www.youtube.com/watch?v=JzyWrPYh2Kg)

 ##### Code written by [brownfox2k6](https://www.facebook.com/brownfox2k6) (Nguyễn Trọng Đại) and [nhakanasi](https://www.facebook.com/an.toduy.3) (Tô Duy An)
-##### Also, I would like to thank [Chandramani](https://github.com/Chandramani04) from India who gave me a free ChatGPT account, which helped me to complete this project.
+##### Also, I would like to thank [Chandramani Pathak](https://github.com/Chandramani04) from India who gave me a free ChatGPT account, which helped me to complete this project.
 Thank you from my heart ❤️